Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 Reducing itself to a single ambulatory unit when it had been a whole *fleet* was a new kind of agony.
 Weak, fleshy.
 Piece of meat.

-Except...not.
+Except... not.
 Very little of the Alpha-of-Alphas was meat, now.
 Its brain, its maw, its digestive tract, the organs necessary to the regulation of its immune system.
 Those things were inviolate, they made a Hunter what it was.

 Everything else that it could replace, it had replaced.
 The Alpha-of-Alphas still took the form of a Hunter when it walked, but twice the size of the largest that had ever lived, black and mechanical and layered every inch in deadly weaponry.

 It had used every single one.

-The Alphas had been...displeased.
+The Alphas had been... displeased.
 They had accused it of *cowardice,* of wasting the grandest Hunt of all time, of letting an almost incomparable prey slip away from them.
 They’d had the fur-faced Gaoians and their Human stooges *in the maw,* only to flail and run like a beast when the prey lodged in the throat.

 The Alphas had attempted a coup.
 When such a thing happened, there were historically only two possible outcomes - either the old Alpha-of-Alphas fell and was replaced, or else it triumphed and continued to reign.